matt-cha/ajax-project/README.md

 # villager-tunes

-A web application for animal crossing video game enthusiasts who want to view thier favorite characters and listen to the in-game music according to the weather reflecting the game's clock and weather patterns.
+A web application for animal crossing video game players who want to view their favorite characters and listen to the in-game music according to the weather, which reflects the game's clock and weather patterns.

 ## Why I Built This